shafinsiddique/page2.0/readme.md

 ## Welcome to Page2.0

 ### A Lisp Interpreter Written in OCaml.
-Yes, I really like Lisp, and interpreters .. and OCaml now too.
+This is a 'sequel' to my original interpreter,'Page', which was written in Go.
+Yes, I really like Lisp .. and interpreters.
 The interpreter uses a recursive descent parser.
 Here's a short demo:

 ![Lisp Demo](./demo/page2.0-demo.gif)